The Web address of this

 Such self-contradicting messages leave us feeling

-uncertain, uneasy, and doubting our own percep-tions and/or the
+uncertain, uneasy, and doubting our own perceptions and/or the

-sender's true feelings, intentions, and/or needs.
-Sending chronic mixed
+sender's true feelings, intentions, and needs.
+Sending

-messages is a sure sign of
+messages is a sure sign of inherited psychological wounds and

 false self